-Association Croquet is a tactical game, usually between two players, consisting of running six hoops in order with two balls, clockwise first and then anti-clockwise, and finally hitting the central peg.
+Players hit their balls with a mallet and aim to run six hoops in order with two balls, clockwise first and then anticlockwise, and finally hit the central peg.

 The ball weighs 1 lb and the hoops just allow the ball to run through them.
 The balls are hit with a mallet, that weighs usually about 3 lb.